MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 write their own MDAKits.

 The program will run from the morning of Monday, June 24th until the early evening of Tuesday June 25th.
-Breakfast and lunch will will be provided together with tea/coffee during breaks.
+Breakfast and lunch will be provided together with tea/coffee during breaks.

 Parts of the workshop will be held in a hybrid mode for those unable to attend